 • Active campus safety training and procedures to assist the LGBTQ community

-Though there are hundreds of colleges across the country that work hard to implement these six principles, we want to highlight 10 college campuses that do this particularly well.
+Though most colleges across the country work hard to implement these six principles, we want to highlight 10 college campuses that do this particularly well.
 With the help of College Choice

 and Great Value Colleges